weijuey/tp/docs/team/weijuey.md

   * What it does: allows the user to add and delete notes to each contact, to be referenced in the future.
   * Justification: This feature is flexible in utility, allowing the user to save any information they deem important, thus enhancing the product.
   * Highlights: Implementing the feature required understanding how modification of internal data is done.
 Integrating a variably-sized UI element also required careful consideration of pros and cons of different solutions.
-  * Credits: UI design decisions were made as a team.
+  * Credits: UI design decisions were discussed and finalised as a team.

 * **New Feature**: Added detailed view feature
   * What it does: allows the user to view a contact in detail, which the app will switch to a more focused view.